SUBSTANCE USE DISORDER (SUD) TREATMENT

-Hope House is a Substance Use Disorder Treatment Program serving individuals who are: pregnant, with an infant, or postpartum.
-Hope House does not discriminate by race, religion, sex or gender, ethnicity, age, disability, sexual orientation, and gender identity and/or expression.
+Hope House is a Residential Substance Use Disorder Treatment Program serving adult women and individuals who are: pregnant, with an infant or postpartum.
+Hope House does not discriminate by race, religion, sex, gender, ethnicity, age, disability, sexual orientation, gender identity or gender expression.
 Hope House is a non-smoking program.

 - Individual and Group Counseling